pip-services/pip-services-docs/content/en/python/components/connect/connection_params.md

 - **port**: port number
 - **uri**: resource URI or connection string with all parameters in it

-In addition to standard parameters ConnectionParams may contain any number of custom parameters
+In addition to standard parameters ConnectionParams may contain any number of custom parameters.

 ### Constructors